INBDE® history and purpose

 2022

-The last administration of the NBDE Part II took place on July 31, 2022.
-After this date, licensure candidates will take the INBDE.
+The last administration of the NBDE Part II took place in 2022.

 Where can I go for more information?